YogeshPMagi/Level-shifter-Design_Analysis/README.md

 The physical implementation effectively manages the cross-coupled routing required for the DCVSL architecture.
 Through the efficient use of Metal1 and Polysilicon layers, the complex feedback loops were successfully resolved within a compact footprint.
 While physical extraction introduced expected parasitics, the design remained robust, delivering a clean rail-to-rail 3.3v output with a final average propagation delay of 826.56 ps.

-Verification through Netgen LVS confirmed a unique match, proving the physical routing perfectly translates the 8-transistor schematic into a manufacturable layout.
-This successful match demonstrates that the NMOS pull-down network is well-optimized to drive the high-voltage PMOS latch effectively.

 ### 3.6 Layout vs Schematic
 ![NMOS Inverter](https://github.com/YogeshPMagi/Level-shifter-Design_Analysis/blob/main/Images/LVS_Res.png)
 The layout was verified against the schematic netlist using Netgen.

 Results: The LVS tool confirmed that both the Layout (CLS) and the Schematic (LVLSLVS) contain 8 devices and 8 nets.
 Final Status: "Circuits match uniquely."
 This confirms that the physical wiring and device properties (Width and Length) perfectly reflect the intended electrical design.
 ### 3.7 Post-Layout Simulation Results